7gxycn08/ForceAutoHDR/README.md

 ## Getting Started

-To start using ForceAutoHDR, download the latest release from our [GitHub page](https://github.com/7gxycn08/ForceAutoHDR/releases).
+To start using ForceAutoHDR, download the latest release from our [Releases page](https://github.com/7gxycn08/ForceAutoHDR/releases).
 Install it using the setup file and run the application.

 ## Contributing